teq-niq/pingfed-automation/Setup.md

 It should be already built.
 Its a simple servlet based project.
 We are going to use this project to verify if we are able to obtain some access tokens from pingfederate.
 In command prompt or terminal after navigating to pingfed-automation\simple-oidc-check folder run "ant".
+On linux use "sudo ant".
 <img width="451" alt="simple_oidc_check" src="https://user-images.githubusercontent.com/14346578/210154307-7414149b-75b0-452e-854b-3817de1ab6a8.png">
 Build should show up like this.
 <img width="591" alt="simple_oidc_check_ant_res" src="https://user-images.githubusercontent.com/14346578/210154342-1505f797-f26b-4b6f-9b5a-5d2e4b184791.png">